 using this data in algorithms that are the basis of many computer-based

 models.
 The main input variable for the majority of these algorithms is

-or predicted physicochemical properties of 3-chloropropyl(dimethoxy)methylsilane
+physicochemical properties of 3-chloropropyl(dimethoxy)methylsilane

 or its hydrolysis products, reasonable predictions or

 statements may be made about their potential ADME properties.